lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 			 , RoutingPad.BiggestArea )

 For the second parameter, we must pass an Occurrence_.
-Occurrence objects will be explained in detail later, for now, suffice to say that we must construct the Occurrence object with one parameter : the Plug_ for which we want to create a physical connexion.
+Occurrence objects will be explained in detail later, for now, let say that we must construct the Occurrence object with one parameter : the Plug_ for which we want to create a physical connection.

 The RoutingPad_ ``rp`` will be a component of the ``a`` net.